Kohronburton/cryptoquote/README.md

 ```
 The date shown conforms to the user's locale.

+You can specify a particular exchange with the `-e` or `--exchange` flag, or
+alternatively specify `-e all` to retrieve quotes from all available exchanges.

 ### Available exchanges
 Type `cq list exchanges` to get a list of supported exchanges.
 Currently Kraken, LocalBitcoins and Coinbase are supported.